shanefagan/linux-packaging/README.md

 ### Disadvantages

 1. It's very much tied to RedHat managed distributions.
-Flatpak, Snap and Docker are more targeted at distributing to other avenues
+Flatpak, Snap, AppImage and Docker are more targeted at distributing everywhere
 2. Containerization and security are concerns for users and the other formats have that included as part of their design.
 If you are distributing for your own use it's fine but the other approaches work better if you want to get your app out there
 3. The build process with Python works for simple apps but requires fiddling to get the right packages installed for more complex apps